10 Ideas on How to Soundproof a Room Cheaply – or Even for Free!

 If you’re asking where to start soundproofing project, the first answer will always be to pay attention to doors and windows.
 Doors are especially tricky when it comes to blocking sound.
 That is because not only are most of them hollow, but the gaps between the door and the frame allow noise to easily get inside.

 The efficient, yet expensive solution is getting a high quality, thick, soundproof door.
-To achieve the same with household items, you would first need to tactically position your furniture.
-Objects such as bookshelves and shoe cabinets can be placed in front of the edges of the door.
-That way you will block a portion of the incoming sound waves.
+To achieve the same with household items, you would first need to tactically position your furniture in front of the edges of the door.

-Secondly, mind the fact that the floor can transmit a great deal of noise as well.
+Secondly, mind the fact that the door bottom can transmit a great deal of noise as well.
 To prevent that, place a thick rug or similar fabric on the floor next to the door.
-That will hopefully fill up the gap at the bottom of the doorframe as well.
+That will hopefully fill up the gap.

 Finally, stuff some towels under your door or get a quality door sweep to decrease the amount of noise even further.